The continuum random tree is the scaling limit of unlabelled unrooted trees: Combinatorial species of structures

 with componentwise transport.
 Thus, $n$-sized objects of the product are pairs of $\cF$-objects and $\cG$-objects whose sizes add up to $n$.
 If the species $\cG$ has no objects of size zero, we can form the {\em substitution} $\cF \circ \cG$ by

-An object of the substition may be interpreted as an $\cF$-object whose labels are substituted by $\cG$-objects.
-The transport along a bijection $\sigma$ is defined by applying the induced map $\overline{\sigma}: \pi \to \overline{\pi}=\{\sigma(Q) \mid Q \in \pi \}$ of partitions to the $\cF$-object and the restriced maps $\sigma|_Q$ with $Q \in \pi$ to their corresponding $\cG$-objects.
+An object of the substitution may be interpreted as an $\cF$-object whose labels are substituted by $\cG$-objects.
+The transport along a bijection $\sigma$ is defined by applying the induced map of partitions to the $\cF$-object, and the restricted maps $\sigma|_Q$ with $Q \in \pi$ to their corresponding $\cG$-objects.
 We will often write $\cF(\cG)$ instead of $\cF \circ \cG$.
 Explicit formulas for the generating series and cycle index sums of the discussed constructions are summarized in Table~\ref{tb:egs}.
-The notation is quite suggestive: up to (canonical) isomorphism, each operation considered in this section is associative.
-Roughly described, this means that for each operation $\mu \in \{+, \cdot, \circ\}$ there is a "natural choice" for an isomorphism

-But this is only half of the story: for example, we may apply these isomorphisms in different orders in order to obtain an isomorphism from $((\cF_1 \mu \cF_2) \mu \cF_3) \mu \cF_4$ to $\cF_1 \mu (\cF_2 \mu (\cF_3 \mu \cF_4))$.
-But why should we end up with the same isomorphism, regardless of which order we choose?
-In order to answer this question adequately, the concept of monoidal categories is required, and we refer the inclined reader to \cite[Sec.
-7]{MR633783} for a thorough discussion.